 After the Royal Museums of Fine Arts, we are now going to the Royal Palace of Brussels.

 This is the official palace of the King and Queen of Belgium.
 They don't live here, but the place is great to see.

 You could go inside and see the rooms of the building.
 But for 24 hours in Brussels, I recommend seeing the building from the outside only.
 This is a great experience in itself.

 Besides the Royal Palace, the royal Parc de Bruxelles is lovely too!
 This park is next to the palace and is a great place for a relaxing stroll.
-Also, it is the largest public park of Brussels.
+Also, it is the largest public park in Brussels.

 Another interesting place in Brussels you should not miss out on is Le Botanique.
 This is a bit further from the other sights, so I recommend going here by public transport or by bike.

 Le Botanique was the botanical garden of Brussels.
 It isn't anymore.
 Nowadays there are many cultural events at this place.

 The building at Le Botanique is impressive to see.
 You should see it when you're 24 hours in Brussels.

 But the botanical garden is not completely gone.
 There are still beautiful gardens surrounding the building!
 So you can enjoy nature while you are here.

 Parc du Cinquantenaire